-Meltdown-US, also known as Foreshadow (CVE-2018-3615), leverages flaws in Intel SGX (Software Guard Extensions).
-Meltdown-US forces a page fault to occur during unauthorized access to page-table memory, providing an exploitable path to reading protected memory.
+Meltdown-P, also known as Foreshadow (CVE-2018-3615), leverages flaws in Intel SGX (Software Guard Extensions).
+Meltdown-P forces a page fault to occur during unauthorized access to page-table memory, providing an exploitable path to reading protected memory.

 When researchers disclosed Foreshadow to Intel, the company identified variants called Foreshadow-NG (CVE-2018-3620 and CVE-2018-3646) that allow attackers to read any data stored in L1 cache, including System Management Mode, host OS kernel, and hypervisor data.
 These variants can allow attackers on cloud platforms to read information from other virtual machines on the same physical hardware.

 Researchers successfully demonstrated Meltdown-P is demonstrated on Intel processors.
 Intel's documentation refers to Meltdown-P as L1 Terminal Fault (L1TF).

 Meltdown-GP, also known as Variant 3a (CVE-2018-3640), allows attackers to read privileged system registers.